-2. Align the DIMM's edge connector with the slot in the center of the DIMM socket, and insert the DIMM in the socket (see step A in Figure 8-5).
+2. Align the DIMM's edge connector with the slot in the center of the DIMM socket, and insert the DIMM in the socket (see Figure 8-5).

 The DIMM socket has two alignment keys that allow the DIMM to be installed in the socket in only one way.